awellsbiz/RecipeApp/README.md

 # Install Instructions

+- Fork and clone this repo

--use `npm i` to install dependencies.
-Here is a list of dependencies used for this project:
-    bcrypt, cookie-parser, crypto-js, dotenv, ejs, express, pg, sequelize
+- use `npm i` to install dependencies.
+Here is a list of dependencies used for this project: bcrypt, cookie-parser, crypto-js, dotenv, ejs, express, pg, sequelize, method-override.
+Be sure to check your package.json to make sure the list is up to date

+- The api used is https://api.edamam.com/ make sure to sign up using the 'developer recipe search' plan.

 ## MVP GOALS